lsulibraries/ldl_content_management_docs/ldladmin_docs/update_metadata_webform.md

     - For Title Field, use the first instance of ['titleInfo']['title']`
     - For XSL Transform, use `[...]/mods_to_dc.xsl`
     - For Self XSL Transform, use `[...]/blankNodes.xsl`
+- Click `Add Association` to save.
+- Note that you cannot add multiple Content Models at once; you will need to repeat the above for each Content Model that should use the form.

 1. When finished, test the form thoroughly.
 It is recommended that you test at least two ways: